A national neutron beam program

 Canadian universities are leading the way to build Canadian capacity for materials research with neutron beams.
 The neutron community has set forth a unified vision in the Canadian Neutron Long-Range Plan for 2025 to 2035.

-The Long-Range Plan recommends a “national neutron beam program" that will enable impactful research in areas such as clean energy, advanced manufacturing, health, and quantum innovation.
+The Long-Range Plan recommends a “national neutron beam program" that will enable impactful research in areas such as energy, defence, critical minerals, advanced manufacturing, health, and quantum innovation.

 Neutrons Canada will operate Canada’s domestic neutron beam facilities